terra-store/terra-store/README.md

 The goals of the project in the first milestone are as follows:

 -   [x] Establish Repositories and projects in Github
--   [ ] Setup basic Open Source Documentation and practices
+-   [x] Setup basic Open Source Documentation and practices
 -   [x] Create Extended modules API
 -   [x] Establish CI and Code Quality for the project
 -   [x] Implement Unit test patterns
--   [x] Implement Integration Test patterns
+-   [ ] Implement Integration Test patterns
 -   [ ] Automated tests using terraform cli (fully integrated tests) - 0.15.3
 -   [ ] Document processes to make project easier for future contributers
 -   [ ] Add extensible backend system, implement filesystem only in M1
 -   [ ] Add yaml configuration system

-### Milestone 3 - Providers API and S3 Backend
+### Milestone 2 - Providers API and S3 Backend

+-   [ ] Add Provider Registry Support
+-   [ ] Add S3 based backend

-## Build Instrictions
+## Build Instructions

 The project is using make to simplify the local build and CI build process